 The other issue was a lack of storage space compared to the 787.
 The bedding, headphones and amenity kit (Armani vs Brics, we both preferred the design of the Brics kits) took up pretty much all the space leaving very little room for important things like my iPad and camera for trip reporting.
 There was also nowhere good to store our clothes.

-Welcome drinks came round and I’m pretty sure we both stuck to fruit juice again… Some honeymoon flight!
 But we really weren’t in the mood for anything stronger.
 It was at this point the flight started going downhill much in the same way we knew the previous flight was going to be awesome.
-It started with a 20 minute delay on the ground waiting for a takeoff slot and continued up in the air.
+It started with a twenty minute delay on the ground waiting for a takeoff slot and continued up in the air.
 I went straight to the bathroom to change once the seat belt signs went off in anticipation of quickly going to sleep.
 I’d pajamaed up, slippered away and brushed my teeth in anticipation.
-Anne-So had a similar idea in mind but to make up for her gluten free meal she decided to order a tasty looking sushi plate as a midnight snack.

 No sooner had the crew sprang into action then we hit turbulence and continued to hit it for the bulk of the flight.
 I tried to sleep but with the continually bumpy ride I quickly gave up and made a start on Black Panther.
 An hour into the flight, turbulence or otherwise I was determined to sleep.
 At least I was no longer in danger of being given a wake up shower from my glass of water.